Allkindoflower/file-organizer/README.md

 ## Requirements

 - Python 3.6+
-- Standard library modules (tkinter, os, shutil, json, threading)
+- No external libraries required

 ## Installation

-1. Clone or download this repository
+1. Clone the repository or download a standalone executable  here: https://github.com/Allkindoflower/file-organizer/releases/tag/tool
 2. Ensure Python 3.6+ is installed on your system
 3. Create a `config.json` file in the same directory as the script